-A: Family Mediation extends to discussing matters which arise in connection with debt, division or allocation of income and pension provision.
+A: Family Mediation allows separating or divorcing couples to discuss matters which arise with children, the family home, debt, division or allocation of income and pension provision.

-Where Family Mediations involving children can extend to where the children themselves reside, how they share their time between their respective parents and other important people in their lives, who pays for nursery provision, how the children spend their school holidays and what arrangements are to be made for special times throughout the year, such as Christmas, Birthdays and other special events.
+Family Mediation involving children can discuss where the children reside, how they share their time between parents and other important people in their lives, who pays for nursery provision, how the children spend their school holidays and what arrangements are to be made for special times throughout the year, such as Christmas, Birthdays and other special events.
 Education issues can also be discussed and resolved with our mediation specialists.

 A: Once you have decided to go forward with Family Mediation, We would need to meet with you individually; this is called a Mediation Information and Assessment Meeting, (MIAM).

-Q: Is attendance at the Family Mediation Information and Assessment Meeting compulsory before a Family Court application concerning children or finances can be made?
+Q: Is attendance at the MIAM compulsory before a Court application concerning children or finances can be made?